All Episodes

 To get up and to face the day with what is in their minds and hearts.

-I cannot relate to it, and I don't even want to understand it.
+I don't even want to understand it.

-Back at a moment.
+Back in a moment.

-Hello, John, glad you called, sir.
+Glad you called, sir.

 Nice to have you on the program with us.

-Uh thanks, Rush.
+Well, thanks, Rush.

-Uh, far right dittoes to you.
+Far right dittos to you.

 Yes.

-I am uh just calling to say I'm just tired of the left wing complaining about the right wing.
+I am just calling to say I'm just tired of the left wing complaining about the right wing.

-I have a voice too.
+I have a voice, too.

-I have a voice too.
+I have a voice, too.

-I'm allowed to speak my voice, and I'm allowed to uh vote the way I want to vote.
+I'm allowed to speak my voice, and I'm allowed to vote the way I want to vote.

-Yes, but you're an extremist American who is out of the mainstream who's causing this country to go to hell in a handbasket.
+Yes, but you're an extremist American who is out of the mainstream, who's causing this country to go to hell in a handbasket.

 Right, but so are the left wing, if you want to look at it that way.